Students who complete this lab will demonstrate that they can:

 ParticlePanel

-default constructor, start the Processing mechanism (using init()
+default constructor, start the Processing mechanism (using init()) and add the new panel object to

-the JFrame (using add()
+the JFrame (using add()).

 Run the application in your Java IDE to verify that it runs as it did when it ran in the Processing IDE.